Refine your search for walks in Heuvelland

 The walk crosses a field of crops and muddy, slippery dirt tracks, especially in winter.

-Neuve-Église countryside starting from Ploegsteert
+Countryside of Neuve-Église starting from Ploegsteert

-Departure from the car park on the main square in Ploegsteert centre via the countryside of Neuve-Église.
+Departure from the car park on the main square in Ploegsteert town centre via the countryside of Neuve-Église.
 Pass by the farms.
 Dirt track to the border with Neuve-Église.
 Then a paved path and return via a dirt track.
 Pass through the Bois de la Hutte at the end of the route.

 Ploegsteert via Wulvergem, Plugstreet and the British memorial

 Departure from the car park on the main square in Ploegsteert via the countryside of Neuve Eglise, Wulvergem, the Plugstreet Interpretation Centre and the British Memorial in Ploegsteert.
-Pass through dirt tracks that cross agricultural areas.
+Pass through dirt roads that cross agricultural areas.

 Around and on Mont Rouge